rkrux/bitcoincore_prnotes/31404-script-notes.md

  * With the 520 byte limit, maximum 15 pubkeys can be used in the multi-sig script nested inside the P2SH.
 More than 15 keys in the script is consensus invalid.
+ * The Merkle Path length is limited to 128 branch/leaf hashes.
+Thus, possible script trees are 2^128.

 ## Taproot
  * It is essentially a superset of P2WKH and P2WSH as in both the spending paths